Nightmare (Atmosfear series): Expansions

 Following the success of Nightmare, four game expansions were announced but only three were released.
 Each expansion comes with a new tape, new time and fate cards and changes to rule conditions, with a different character hosting each new tape.
 Nightmare II was hosted by Baron Samedi and released in 1992.
 Nightmare III was hosted by Anne de Chantraine and released in 1993, and incorporated the use of spells.
 Nightmare IV was hosted by Elizabeth Bathory and released in 1994, and incorporated a punishment class based around vampires that played by their own set of rules.
 The game's fourth expansion was going to be released in 1995, but faced with declining sales of the series brought on by some twists in Nightmare IV (Bathory eliminating a player from the game completely in the last five minutes possibly chief among them), it was cancelled and replaced by The Harbingers.

 During an interview with Hard Copy in 1992, they discussed the possibility of there being a movie based on the characters.
 This, too, fell through because of the declining sales.

+In 2026, Mark Bonnano of Australian comedy group Aunty Donna released an hour long found footage video that acted as an playable expansion to the game, called "The Shadowman’s Nightmare".